 Note.
 All entries in Part I must be reported as of the valuation date, reflecting the assumptions and amounts generally used to determine the minimum required contribution.
-In the case of a plan described in section 104 of PPA, the information should be reported as if PPA provisions were effective for all plan years beginning after December 31, 2007.
+In the case of a plan described in PPA section 104, the information should be reported as if PPA provisions were effective for all plan years beginning after December 31, 2007.